ayushgupta13092004/-A-Deep-Learning-Based-Chest-X-Ray-Analysis-App-for-Pneumonia-Detection-using-TensorFlow/README.md

 - Base Model: VGG16 with ImageNet weights (excluding top layers).
 - Custom Layers: Added Flatten and Dense layers for classification.

-3. Code for Model Creation: ML_Model_Code_Roshni.ipynb
+3. Code for Model Creation: ML_Model_Code_Ayush.ipynb
 4. Training and Saving
-Used the code snippet above to train the model and saved it as chest_xray_Roshnis_Model.h5.
+Used the code snippet above to train the model and saved it as chest_xray_Ayush_Model.h5.

   ![neuron-animation-blog](https://github.com/user-attachments/assets/cf9c7633-0f42-479a-8689-078dc603ad23)
 #
 # APP Usage

-1. Run the Application: chest_xray_App_Roshni.py
+1. Run the Application: chest_xray_App_Ayush.py
 2. Upload an Image:  Click the "Upload Image" button to select and upload a chest X-ray image.
 3. Predict Results: Click the "Prediction" button to analyze the image and receive the result.
 4. View Results: A message box will display the result, and the result will be announced via speech synthesis.